 Assistance on development of an efficient surveillance and equipment qualification program.

-Development of the program, safety assessment and rendering support in Unit No.1 changeover to 6-8 years cycle of technical inspection of main NPP equipment of group A, B and 12-16 years cycle for group C as per PNAEG-7-008-89

 The Contractor shall render services by sending specialists to Principal’s offices (Bushehr NPP/Tehran).
 These specialists shall give necessary consultancy in establishment of the Technical Support Organization.

-In order to gain the technical experience, during the rendering services for the BNPP in Russian Federation (REA/Subcontractors) and based on the Principal request, the Contractor shall engage the Principal’s specialist in the related activities.
+In order to gain the technical experience, during the rendering Services for the BNPP in Russian Federation (REA/Subcontractors) and based on the Principal request, the Contractor shall engage the Principal’s specialist in the related activities.

-Supply of special consumable materials, Unplanned and emergency spare part and reserved equipment including KWU equipment integrated into the unit 1 of BNPP (it is proposed to delete here and to include into a separate contract).

-The list of engineering services to be provided by the Contractor to the Principal, its scope and required number of the Contractor’s specialists during operation of unit 1 of BNPP, during overhaul and in between overhauls period should be specified in additional orders of the Principal.
+The list of Engineering Services and Technical Support to be provided by the Contractor to the Principal, its scope and required number of the Contractor’s specialists during operation of unit 1 of BNPP, during overhaul and in between overhauls period should be specified by orders of the Principal.

 The scope of services shall be calculated as a number of specialists multiplied by the number of months.

-The scope of services to be provided by the Contractor for Technical and Engineering Support shall be specified based on the Principal’s Work order.
+The scope of Services to be provided by the Contractor for Technical and Engineering Support shall be specified based on the Principal’s Work order.

-3.3.1 The scope of services shall be calculated on the basis of the reimbursment rate of the Contractor’s specialist and technical and commercial proposal (TCP) approved by the Principal.

-The non-limited list of the Contractor’s subcontractors under i.3.2 and i.3.3 and their specialization is specified in Appendix 1 to the Contract.
-The Contractor may involve also additional subcontracting organizaitons, the list of which shall be drawn up as an Addendum to the present Contract.
+The non-limited list of the Contractor’s subcontractors under Paragraph.3.2 is specified in Appendix 1 to the Contract.
+The Contractor may involve also additional subcontracting organizaitons, the list of which shall be agreed by the Parties and attached to the Appendix No.1 of the Contract.

-The cooperation issues shall be revised and complemented annually by both Parties and all changes shall be included in Addenda to the Contract.
+The cooperation issues shall be revised and complemented annually by both Parties and all changes shall be included in addenda to the Contract.

-General conditions for providing services
+General Conditions for Providing Services

-In conformity with the subject of the Contract, the Contractor shall provide services to the Principal in the following areas:
+In conformity with the Subject of the Contract, the Contractor shall provide Services to the Principal in the following areas:

 Technical and Engineering Support for operation;